Bert Haanstra: Career

 Haanstra became a professional Dutch documentary film maker in 1947.
 He won international acclaim with his short documentary Spiegel van Holland (Mirror of Holland), for which he received the Grand Prix du court métrage at the Cannes Film Festival of 1951.
 During the fifties he made six films for Shell, among others The Rival World (1955) on insects spreading deadly diseases and how to fight them.
 In 1958 his documentary Glass, a filming improvisation made in a glass factory, won an Academy Award for Best Documentary Short Subject.
 Due to the increasing trend of the poetic mode documentaries following the events of World War II, many of Haanstra's films contained poetic elements that "encourage viewers to see the mystery, wonder, or beauty of aspects of the historical world" by stressing the film's "mood, tone, and effect much more than displays of factual information or acts of rhetorical persuasion."

 He directed several fiction films.
 Fanfare, a comedy situated in a small Dutch village, is still the Netherlands' second most popular film ever (measured at the box office), only surpassed by Paul Verhoevens Turkish Delight.
 Abroad however, Fanfare was hardly noticed, but it was entered into the 1959 Cannes Film Festival and the 1st Moscow International Film Festival.

 After Fanfare, he continued his artistry in directing another short film called, Zoo.
-It was released on the 14th of December, 1962.
+It was released on 14 December, 1962.
 A film which compared the behavior of animals and humans through his always appreciated humoristic fashion.
 As always, Haanstra continued to experiment with his cinematic techniques.
 In Zoo he experimented with hidden camera filming to capture he true nature of both man and beast.
 In 1963, Zoo was nominated for the BAFTA Film Award in Holland for Best Short Film.

 In several shorts and in long documentaries like Alleman / The Human Dutch and Stem van het water / The Voice of the Water Haansta reflected on The Netherlands and its inhabitants.
 All these films made him one of the most popular filmmakers in the history of Dutch cinema.
 The documentary Alleman was seen in the cinema by 20 percent of the total Dutch population.
 In the seventies and eighties Haanstra addressed a new subject.
 He made several films about animals.
 In the long documentary Ape and Super-Ape (Bij de Beesten af) (1973), for which he collaborated with Frans de Waal and Jane Goodall, among others, he compared the behavior of animals and human beings.
 In total Haanstra received close to a hundred awards.

 Haanstra was Officer in the Order of Orange-Nassau.

 Death

-Haanstra died on 23 October 1997 at the age of 81 in a nursing home in the town of Hilversum in the Netherlands.
+Haanstra died on 23 October 1997 at the age of 81 in a nursing home in Hilversum in the Netherlands.
 He died of Alzheimer's disease.
-After his death the Oeuvre Award, a prestigious Dutch prize for film, (Haanstra had won one himself), was renamed the Bert Haanstra Oeuvre Award.
+After his death, the Oeuvre Award, a prestigious Dutch prize for film, (Haanstra had won one himself), was renamed the Bert Haanstra Oeuvre Award.